srsran/srsRAN_Project/docker/README.md

 - srsRAN gnb: it will build and launch the gnb.
 - Open5g core: an open source core to use with srsRAN gnb.
-- Grafana (+ InfluxDB + srsRAN metrics server): a UI solution to monitor metrics from srsRAN gnb.
+- Grafana (+ InfluxDB + Telegraf): a UI solution to monitor metrics from srsRAN gnb.

 To launch the full multi-container solution, please run: